marioy47/blog-site/posts/sql-query-joining-custom-fields-custom-tags-wordpress/index.md

 ![WordPress ER diagram](https://codex.wordpress.org/images/2/25/WP4.4.2-ERD.png)

-So, instead of having a table and a field for each type of data you want to store like other CMS's, WordPress reuses the few table it has to store [serialized](https://www.php.net/manual/en/function.serialize.php) data.
+So, instead of having a table and a field for each type of data you want to store like other CMS's, WordPress reuses the few tables it has to store [serialized](https://www.php.net/manual/en/function.serialize.php) data.

 I'm not saying WordPress does it better, I'm saying that WordPress keeps things simple (which most of the time is better 😏).